Juliana Awada: Public image and style

-Mrs. Macri appeared on the cover and in a photo spread in the June 2016 issue of Vogue Latin América.
+Awada appeared on the cover and in a photo spread in the June 2016 issue of Vogue Latin América.
 In the magazine, the First Lady declared: "The Argentines have to be united, working together to have the country we deserve" and she declared that her husband works close to people inviting all to move the country forward, respecting the differences and similarities.

 She was chosen the most elegant First Lady in the world in 2016 according to the magazine ¡Hola!.